 Currently, the only candidate running for the Democrat spot at this time is Mia Mason, a 20-year veteran of the United States Navy, Army and District of Colombia National Guard.

 I need your help...

-The time for change is now, Maryland’s 1st Congressional District is ready for fresh conservative leadership!
-I am bringing Energy, Passion, and Grit to Congress and giving us the strong voice we deserve.
+The time for change is now.
+Maryland’s 1st Congressional District is ready for fresh conservative leadership!
+If elected I will bring Energy, Passion, and Grit to Congress and give us the strong voice we deserve.

-Can you help us meet our fundraising goal with a $15 contribution?
+Please help us meet our fundraising goal with a $15 contribution.